athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 On the other side, I don't really care about false positives.
 I expect 50% of my companies to lose every dollar, and a further 25% to lose most of it.
 The fact that so far this has not happened is perhaps a bit concerning -- either my calibration is off, or I'm not investing in risky-enough startups, or the market is unsustainably supportive.
 (Or it could just be too soon; lemons ripen early but my portfolio is earlier still.)

 Yet another piece of evidence that I need to improve my dealflow is my "win rate".
 So far I haven't had any problem getting allocation into any deal I've wanted to participate in.
-This probably has several causes: the general paucity of angel investors in Toronto (less competition for me), my credentials as a successful exited founder, the small size of my cheques etc.  But it's also probably because I'm simply not participating in (because I don't see) the most competitive rounds.
+This probably has several causes: the general paucity of angel investors in Toronto (less competition for me), my credentials as a successful exited founder, my specialist knowledge of data-AI-API businesses, the small size of my cheques etc.  But it's also probably because I'm simply not participating in (because I don't see) the most competitive rounds.

 Apart from my anti-portfolio, I think my biggest weakness is a bias towards complexity.
 Sometimes the simple and obvious solutions make the best investments; a lesson I'm still learning.